gcui-art/suno-api/README.md

 - Perfectly implements the creation API from app.suno.ai
 - Automatically keep the account active.
+- Compatible with the format of OpenAI’s `/v1/chat/completions` API.
 - Supports Custom Mode
 - One-click deployment to Vercel
 - In addition to the standard API, it also adapts to the API Schema of Agent platforms like GPTs and Coze, so you can use it as a tool/plugin/Action for LLMs and integrate it into any AI Agent.